TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 12/Psalms 12.7.md

 ---

-Thou wilt keep them, O Jehovah, Thou wilt preserve them from this generation for ever.
+You will keep them, Yahweh.
+You will preserve them from this generation forever.